 Michael A. Schmidt, Ph.D.

-Dr. Michael A. Schmidt is the Founder and President of Sovaris Aerospace, a private company focused on assessment and solutions applied to humans in space and extreme environments on earth.
+Dr. Michael A. Schmidt is the Founder, CEO, and Chief Scientific Officer of Sovaris Aerospace, a private company focused on assessment and solutions applied to humans in space and extreme environments on earth.
 Dr. Schmidt is also co-chair of the Advanced Pattern Analysis & Countermeasures Group.
 His clinical and research work is focused on a systems approach to complex problems of human performance in extreme conditions.
 He applies the same complexity models derived from space flight countermeasure development to biomarker discovery, predictive analytics, and personalized medicine paradigms on earth, using a convergent variables approach.

 Dr. Schmidt is co-developer of the personalized medicine program for the Corvette Racing Driver Science program and the 24 Hours of Le Mans racing series.
 He also directs the molecular profiling and countermeasures efforts for elite athletes ranging from NFL to NBA to Olympic athletes, military Special Forces, and others, including teams such as the Golden State Warriors.
 These efforts include targeted and untargeted integrated omics profiling, combined with molecular network-directed countermeasures.
 He applies these same approaches to work with the commercial space flight sector for orbital and suborbital space flight, as well as with private and government missions directed toward the human habitation of space (Moon, Mars, etc.).
 Recently, he was Co-PI on a Mayo Clinic research team ascent of Kilimanjaro (expedition leader, Conrad Anker), studying the effects of altitude, hypobaric hypoxia, & their associated molecular countermeasures.